Gdoc/Admin

 Although the increase in public spending has not been equal in all countries, it is still remarkable that growth has been a general phenomenon, despite large underlying institutional differences.

-At the end of the 19th century, European countries spent less than 10% of GDP via the government.
-In the 21st century, this figure is around 50% in many European countries.
+At the end of the 19th century, European countries spent around 10% of GDP via the government.
+In the 21st century, this figure is closer to 50% in many European countries.
 The increase in absolute terms – rather than the shown relative terms – is much larger since the level of GDP per capita increased very substantially over this period.

 Public spending growth in early-industrialised countries was largely driven by social spending